KonstantinSKY/Selen/README.md

 `se.WD.`

-and continue to use it and work with it as with regular Selenium.
+and continue to use it and work with it as with regular Selenium, like `se.WD.find_element(By.NAME, "q")`.

 `se.WD` is just link to Selenium WebDriver instance like `webdriver.Firefox()`